korirj/esp-configuration-portal/README.md

 ## Setup
+As earlier stated above, the project relies on the libraries listed above.
+The easiest way to get started is using the arduino IDE.
-You can find this Library in the Arduino IDE library manager.
-Go to `Sketch > Include Library > Library Manager` search for `ESPUI` and install.
+You can find these Libraries  in the Arduino IDE library manager. open your arduino IDE and Go to
+ `Sketch > Include Library > Library Manager` search for `ESPUI` and install. ( Arduino prompts you to install additional libraries. click yes, install additional libraries

-If you cannot use the Library Manager, you can download the repository and follow the [instructions](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use/how-to-install-a-library) to manually install libraries.
+If you cannot use the Library Manager, you can download the repositories and follow the [instructions](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use/how-to-install-a-library) to manually install libraries.

-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.

 ## Usage

+In the arduino setup() routine the interface can be customised by adding UI Elements.
+This is done by calling the corresponding library methods on the Library object ESPUI.
+Eg: ESPUI.button("button", &myCallback); creates a button in the interface that calls the myCallback(Control *sender, int eventname) function when changed.
+All buttons and items call their callback whenever there is a state change from them.
+This means the button will call the callback when it is pressed and also again when it is released.
+To separate different events, an integer number with the event name is passed to the callback function that can be handled in a switch(){}case{} statement.
 How does one go about using it?
 Provide various use cases and code examples here.